tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 - <https://stackoverflow.com/questions/5151744/upload-picture-to-emulator-gallery>
 - <https://stackoverflow.com/questions/17928576/refresh-android-mediastore-using-adb>

-you can't just drag file onto emulator window just like for iOS (even though the hint when you try to do it says the file will be copied to _/sdcard/Download_).
+you can't just drag and drop file onto emulator window just like for iOS (even though the hint when trying to do so says that the file will be copied to _/sdcard/Download/_).

 perform these steps to upload a file: